 Charlie and the Chocolate Factory by Roald Dahl

-Synopsis: Five children find a golden ticket inside 5 chocolate candy bars.
+Five children find a golden ticket inside 5 chocolate candy bars.
 These lucky winners are allowed inside Mr. Willy Wonka’s famous candy factory for an amazing adventure.
+The winners include:

 - Augustus Gloop, a fat boy who loves to eat

-- Veruca Salt, a spoiled-rotten girl who bosses her parents around
+- Veruca Salt, is a spoiled girl who bosses her parents around

 - Violet Beauregarde, a dim-witted gum-chewer

-- And our hero, Charlie Bucket, an honest, kind, boy who is ready for an adventure.
+- And our hero, Charlie Bucket, is an honest, kind, boy who is ready for an adventure

 Food Idea #1: Make Willy Wonka Chocolate Bars